robert-muriithi/Linda-bibi-Spyware/README.md

 # Linda-bibi-Spyware
-A spyware that keep track of your girlfriend/wife activities
+Spyware that keeps track of your girlfriend/wife or boyfriend/husband activities.

 ## Public disclaimer
 Anything you do with this software I shall not be held responsible for any consequences and hence this project is strictly only for educational purposes only.